 Graduate students are expected to complete 24 units of coursework plus 6 units of exam, thesis or project (in addition to any course deficiencies).
+Each course on the Study Plan must be completed with a minimum grade of C, but an overall GPA of 3.0 must be maintained by University policy.

 The 30 units are as follows: